RTEMS/rtems-docs/eng/req/items.rst

     * *By review of design*: A rationale shall be provided to demonstrate how the requirement is satisfied implicitly by the software design.

+.. _SpecTypeRuntimeMeasurementTestItemType:

+Runtime Measurement Test Item Type
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This type refines the :ref:`SpecTypeRootItemType` through the ``type`` attribute if the value is ``runtime-measurement-test``.
+This set of attributes specifies a runtime measurement test case.
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

+params
+    The attribute value shall be a
+    :ref:`SpecTypeRuntimeMeasurementParameterSet`.

+test-brief
+    The attribute value shall be an optional string.
+If the value is present, then it shall be the test case brief description.

+test-cleanup
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.
+If the value is present, then it shall be the measure runtime request cleanup method.
+The method is called after each measure runtime request.

+test-context
+    The attribute value shall be a list.
+Each list element shall be a :ref:`SpecTypeTestContextMember`.

+test-context-support
+    The attribute value shall be an optional string.
+If the value is present, then it shall be the test context support code.
+The context support code is placed at file scope before the test context definition.

+test-description
+    The attribute value shall be an optional string.
+If the value is present, then it shall be the test case description.

+test-includes
+    The attribute value shall be a list of strings.
+It shall be a list of header files included via ``#include <...>``.

+test-local-includes
+    The attribute value shall be a list of strings.
+It shall be a list of header files included via ``#include "..."``.

+test-prepare
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.
+If the value is present, then it shall be the measure runtime request prepare method.
+The method is called before each measure runtime request.

+test-setup
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.
+If the value is present, then it shall be the test case setup fixture method.

+test-stop
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.
+If the value is present, then it shall be the test case stop fixture method.

+test-support
+    The attribute value shall be an optional string.
+If the value is present, then it shall be the test case support code.
+The support code is placed at file scope before the test case code.

+test-target
+    The attribute value shall be a string.
+It shall be the path to the generated test case source file.

+test-teardown
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.
+If the value is present, then it shall be the test case teardown fixture method.

 .. _SpecTypeSpecificationItemType: